-5.9.3 Manual range change - how to add another fan pressure line
+6.6.3 Manual range change - how to add another fan pressure line

-Add a new fan pressure line for the new range change by clicking the ("New") button on the left o any of the existing fan pressure lines.
+Add a new fan pressure line for the new range change by clicking the ("New") button on the left of any of the existing fan pressure lines.

 Enter the appropriate fan pressure data into the correct door fan pressure line, depending on the flow range used during the test.
-In the example below, the first three target pressures were achieved with the C8 range plate; the following three required a smaller range plate (C6), and are therefore on a different line.
+In the example below, the first target pressure was achieved with the 74 range plug; the second line would have a fan pressure value if the range plug in use had been 3.

-5.9.4 When to change range during a test
+6.6.4 When to change range during a test